bnjihia23/bnjihia23.github.io/index.md

 ## Category 1: Software Design and Engineering (Travlr Getaways application)

 This artifact is a full-stack application that allows users to browse and manage trip listings, while administrators can add and update trips through an internal dashboard.
 It uses Angular on the front end with a Node.js and Express backend connected to MongoDB.
+The original application was enhanced by developing a mobile companion app that integrates with the existing Travlr system.

 ### Artifact Links